marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 1. Navigate to the [Trello
    Developers page](https://developers.Trello.com/get-started/start-building).
 1. Click the `Get your Application Key` button in the first section of the page.
-Copy this key and paste it into `config.js` in the appropriate spot: `horello.apiKey`.
+Copy this key and paste it into a file you will create called `config.js` in your js folder.
+We are not providing the file because we don't want git to track the API credentials for your accounts.

   ![API KEY](images/capture6.jpeg)

    An API key is a way of identifying your app.
 Every time you make a request, you will have to send it and Trello will know its your app trying to access the backend.